JorgeCosta87/decentralized-autonomous-computing/docs/design.md

 ### Non-Functional Requirements

 1. **Security**
-   - All validator operations must run in Intel SGX TEE
+   - **Confidential nodes** must run in Intel SGX TEE for private data processing
-   - TEE attestation required for validator registration
+   - TEE attestation required for confidential node registration
-   - Code measurement whitelist enforcement
+   - Code measurement whitelist enforcement for confidential nodes
+   - **Public nodes** use standard validation (no TEE required)
+   - **Key Distinction**: Only confidential nodes can **CLAIM/EXECUTE** confidential tasks.
+However, **any active node** (public or confidential) can **VALIDATE** task execution results.
-   - Cryptographic signatures for all validations
+   - Cryptographic signatures for confidential task validations (TEE-based, only confidential nodes can provide)
+   - Public task validations use direct parameters (no TEE signature, any active node can validate)
    - SHA256 chain proofs for data integrity
+   - Multi-validator consensus prevents single point of failure

 2. **Performance**
    - Event-driven architecture using Solana account subscriptions